 Global Market for Geothermal Continues Upswing

-The Geothermal Energy Association today released a new report showing continued strong growth signals in the international market for geothermal power.
+The Geothermal Association today released a new report showing continued strong growth signals in the international market for geothermal power.
 The report, 2013 Geothermal Power: International Market Overview, identifies 70 countries moving forward with nearly 700 geothermal power projects.

 “The number of geothermal projects continues to grow as more and more countries recognize the potential economic and environmental benefits that geothermal power can bring,” commented Karl Gawell, Executive Director of GEA.